 Together the library’s collections support the Institute’s accredited degree programs, with a special focus on providing materials for studio-intensive instruction.
 The library documents the major participants, events, and trends of international contemporary art, photography, craft, and design; includes theory and technical information as well as visual resources; and makes available a variety of professional, legal, and business information for artists.
 The library’s collection of contemporary art publications ranks with the best American colleges and universities, and its collection of “artists’ books” is nationally recognized.

 Click here for more information about our collection of artists’ books.

-The library staff also maintains a local collection of digital images not available through ARTstor, as well as providing access to other high-quality image resources.
+The library staff also uses Shared Shelf to provide access to its local image collections through ARTstor, as well as providing access to other high-quality image resources.

 For more information about the library’s image collections, please contact Laura Ponikvar, Image and Instructional Services Librarian at 216.421.7442, or email@example.com.